dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 ```

-The only hack I had to implement is the ability to install packages from a package.
-That's not possible.
+The only hack I had to implement is the ability to install packages from within a package.
+That's currently not possible.
 Here's how I did it anyway:

 ```clj
 (defn install-package [package-name]